jdeames/jdeames.github.io/_pens/2025-10-01-tale-of-a-vandal-pen-user-when-pens-break-part-2.md

 All I can say is that it's a relief to get the Motosu writing properly again.

+Wishing you all kindness, bravery, curiosity in your lives, friends.
+See you anon.

+*featured photo: Platinum Motosu #3776 clear acrylic fountain pen inked with Aurora Turquoise*

 ![Alt text](/images/pens/plmotosudog.jpg "Platinum Motosu #3776 clear acrylic fountain pen inked with Aurora Turquoise ink")

+When Pens Break - [Part 1 is here.]( /pens/tale-of-a-vandal-pen-user-when-pens-break-part-1) They relate because both pens had microcracks discovered around the same time.

 Some links for your browsing pleasure: